List programming

 ;;

-rev [1;2;3];; (* recall input list is the tree 1 :: ( 2 :: ( 3 :: [])) *)
+rev [1;2;3];; (* recall this list is 1 :: [2;3] which is the tree 1 :: ( 2 :: ( 3 :: [])) *)

-- Correctness of a recursive function by induction: assume recursive call does what you expect in arguing it is overall correct.
+- Correctness of a recursive function follows by induction: assume recursive call does what you expect in arguing it is overall correct.

 - For this example, can assume